bogeeee/restfuncs/readme.md

 - **JSON**'s unsupported `undefined` (in arrays), `BigInt` and `Date` values will auto convert.
 _Note that it currently doesn't support nested properties like `myFunc(i: {someDate: Date})`.
 Set and Map are also not supported.
 Have a look at the source of `RestService.autoConvertValueForParameter_fromJson` method to improve it._

-_Restfuncs won't try to convert ambiguous types like `string|bool` cause that would be too much magic and could cause unwanted behaviour flipping in your app (i.e., someone evil enters 'true' as username and this makes its way to a query param)._
+_Restfuncs won't try to convert to ambiguous types like `string|bool` cause that would be too much magic and could cause unwanted behaviour flipping in your app (i.e., someone evil enters 'true' as username and this makes its way to a query param)._

 _Note for the security cautious of you: After all this "wild" parameter collection and auto conversion, the actual call-ready parameters will be security-checked again in a [second stage](#runtime-arguments-typechecking-shielding-against-evil-input)._